Website Manager

 Cleats

-Once your team has been assigned its color scheme, you can purchase pants, socks, and a belt accordingly.
+nce your team has its color scheme, you can purchase pants, socks, and a belt accordingly)

 Q: When do Spring practices start?

-A: Practices for Majors are scheduled to begin the week of February 6 (subject to change).
+A: Practices for Majors are scheduled to begin the first week of February.

 Q: When do Spring games start?

-A: Tentatively, we are planning to have first games on Friday, March 3, and the season will end on or around May 6.
-The regular season will be followed by our annual Majors tournament to determine the division winner who will go on to represent VLL at the District 70 Tournament of Champions.
+A: We tentatively plan to have the first games in the first weekend of March, with the regular season ending around mid-May.
+The regular season will be followed by our annual Majors tournament to determine the division winner and the City of Vista Tournament.
+Both winners of those tournaments will represent VLL at the District 70 Tournament of Champions (TOC).
+If your team makes it to TOC, your season will conclude around the first or second week of June.

 Q: Can I make a “buddy” or coach request?

-A: No. In Majors, player assessments and a draft process are used to determine placement to help ensure parity among teams and that kids are playing at appropriate competitive levels.
-[DURING THE FALL, WE DO OUR BEST TO HONOR COACH AND BUDDY REQUESTS AS BEST WE CAN]
+A: No. Mandatory player assessments and a draft process are used in Majors to ensure parity among teams and appropriate competitive levels.

 Q: What is a typical week for Majors?

-A: There will be one 90-minute field practice and one 60-minute batting practice during the week.
-There will be one weeknight game and one game on the weekend (Friday night or Saturday).
+A: There will be one 90-minute field practice and one 60-minute batting practice during the week, plus one weeknight game and one weekend game (Friday night or Saturday).
 Exact practice days will be determined by our practice scheduler.
-[ONE GAME PER WEEK DURING THE FALL]
+[One game per week during the fall.]

 Q: What types of bats are allowed?

-A: In Majors, all bats must be USA Baseball certified, which will be indicated by the USA Baseball logo on the bat.
+A: In Majors, all bats must be USA Baseball certified, indicated by the USA Baseball logo on the bat.
 Anything else is illegal for Little League play.
-If you’re buying a bat for a relatively new player at this level, try not to spend much more than $80.
-A clerk at any sporting goods store should be able to suggest an appropriate bat for your player.
+A clerk at any sporting goods store can help you choose an appropriate bat.

 Q: Are scores and standings kept?